 - tell your doctor and pharmacist if you are allergic to incobotulinumtoxinA, abobotulinumtoxinA (Dysport), onabotulinumtoxinA (Botox), rimabotulinumtoxinB (Myobloc), any other medications, or any of the ingredients in incobotulinumtoxinA injection.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: certain antibiotics such as amikacin, clindamycin (Cleocin), colistimethate (Coly-Mycin), gentamicin, kanamycin, lincomycin (Lincocin), neomycin (Neo-Fradin, Neo-Rx), polymyxin, streptomycin, and tobramycin (Tobi); anticoagulants ('blood thinners'); cholinesterase inhibitors such as ambenonium (Mytelase), donepezil (Aricept), galantamine (Razadyne), neostigmine (Prostigmin), physostigmine, pyridostigmine (Mestinon, Regonol), rivastigmine (Exelon), and tacrine (Cognex); magnesium sulfate; medications for allergies, colds, or sleep; muscle relaxants; and quinidine.
-Also tell your doctor if you have received injections of any botulinum toxin product in the past four months.
+Also tell your doctor if you have received injections of any botulinum toxin product in the past 4 months.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have swelling or other signs of infection in the area where incobotulinumtoxinA will be injected.
 Your doctor will not inject the medication into an infected area.